-4.4.2 Memory Mode Pointer MMP
+4.4.2 Memory Mode and Pointers MMP IOP

-The Memory Mode pointer, when invoked, will display the last address invoked in the Memory Mode since power-up.
+The Memory and I/O mode pointers, when invoked, will display the last address invoked in Memory or I/O Mode since power-up.
 The key sequence is shown in the following example.

-You can also change the Memory Mode pointer to a value you select by entering the desired value before the <return>.
+You can also change the pointers to a value you select by entering the desired value before the <return>.

-- To display the last memory space address examined: MMP<return> - To change the Memory Mode pointer: >MMP=<address><return
+- To display the last memory address examined: >MMP<return> - To change the Memory Mode pointer: >MMP=<address><return>